Željko Bebek: Jutro

 Just as he was about to report for the obligatory army duty in early 1972, twenty-six-year-old Bebek received an invitation from Bregović—whom he hadn't spoken to in a year-and-a-half at that point, ever since their split in Italy—to record "Patim, evo, deset dana" song with Jutro, a new band Bregović formed with Nuno Arnautalić.
 Bebek accepted, recorded vocals in a studio, and then left for his army stint in Pirot in late February 1972.

 Discharged from the army in March 1973 and returning home, Bebek joined Jutro in earnest, but also took a clerk job as a protective measure due to not being certain about the band's creative and commercial potential.
 Jutro did become successful and he quit the government job to again devote to music full-time.
 Jutro soon transformed into Bijelo dugme, with Bebek as a founding member.

 Bijelo Dugme

 Bebek continued as vocalist and occasional bassist in Bijelo dugme from its inception in 1974.
 Bebek found himself to be a country-wide celebrity.
 He ended up spending a full decade and recording six studio albums with the band before eventually leaving in April 1984 to fully pursue a solo career.

 Solo career

-Bebek maintains a solo career, which began during the late 1970s in parallel with his work in Bijelo Dugme.
+Bebek maintains a successful solo career, which began during the late 1970s in parallel with his work in Bijelo Dugme.